- There's no difference in the taste when using a stemmed glass to a stemless glass.

 - Both stemmed glasses and stemless glasses have pros and cons.

-- Stemless glasses will warm the wine up from contact with your hand, so you should consider this.
+- Stemless glasses will warm the wine from contact with your hand, so you should consider this.

 Does the stem affect the taste, quality or overall enjoyment of wine?
 Should I invest in stemless glasses for my restaurant or home?
 Are stemmed glasses better for tasting?
 We cannot answer these questions for you; however, on your behalf, we can suggest the differences between stemmed and stemless glasses and let you decide which glass you prefer.